ghc-proposals/ghc-proposals/proposals/0000-unstable.rst

 ``-XStable``
 ~~~~~~~~~~~~

 Unstable features are, well, unstable.
-This means that some developers and enterprises
+Consequently, some developers and enterprises
 may wish to forbid these features in their code.
 It works best to have an automated
 way of enforcing this prohibition.
 The ``-XStable`` extension does exactly this: it prevents
 the use of ``-XUnstable`` (only).
 Now, a developer might put ``-XStable`` in its ``default-extensions``